swarup81/ELECTION_ANALYSIS/README.md

 3. largest county turnout
   * Denver county had the largest number of votes.

+  Folllowing is thw code to generate largest county turnout :

  Write an if statement to determine the winning county and get its vote count.